The Void (virtual reality): History

 In July 2017, it was announced that The Void would be joining the Disney Accelerator program.
 Shortly after, The Void and Disney announced a new Star Wars attraction, Secrets of the Empire, for launch later in the year as a tie-in for the upcoming spin-off film Rogue One.
 It was being produced in a collaboration with ILMxLAB—an offshoot of Lucasfilm and Industrial Light & Magic devoted to immersive entertainment.

 With the same partners, The Void announced in 2018 that it would develop five more projects with Disney, including an attraction based on Ralph Breaks the Internet, and Avengers: Damage Control, based on the Marvel Cinematic Universe.

 In 2019, the company began to experience financial difficulties. including missing a payment to a supplier.
 In August 2019, The Void received a loan from Jim Bennett via VR Boom, LLC, with its assets as collateral.
 The Void's patents and trademarks were later reassigned to VR Boom, LLC as security interest.
 In 2020, amid the COVID-19 pandemic (which forced the closure of many of its locations), the company defaulted on the loan.
 In June 2020, due to the default, Disney terminated its licensing agreement with The Void and permanently closed the locations it had established at Disney Parks.
 Filings with the United States Patent and Trademark Office in late October 2020 stated that all of The Void's intellectual property had been transferred to the holding company VR Exit, LLC.
 Bennett cited progress on COVID-19 vaccines as confidence that demand for "location-based VR" would return in the future.
+In 2021, it was revealed that the company had been ordered to pay the Mall of America $5.6 million in back rent and related charges related to a location at the site.